-- proposed land uses; - · density of population and sequence of development; - · general location of major transportation routes and public utilities; and - any other matters Council considers necessary.
+- proposed land uses; - · density of population and sequence of development; - general location of major transportation routes and public utilities; and - any other matters Council considers necessary.

-The policies in an area structure plan form a bridge between the general planning policies contained in the Municipal Development Plan County Plan and the more detailed planning and design direction contained in a conceptual scheme or a master site development plan.
-Area structure plan policies must align with the Municipal Development Plan County Plan and applicable County policies.
+The policies in an area structure plan form a bridge between the general planning policies contained in the County Plan Municipal Development Plan and the more detailed planning and design direction contained in a conceptual scheme or a master site development plan.
+Area structure plan policies must align with the County Plan Municipal Development Plan and applicable County policies.
 The area structure plan must be based on sound planning principles and respond to the particular natural and built form of the plan area.

-For brevity, this document uses the term local plan to refer to a conceptual scheme, or master site development plan or neighbourhood plan.
-The County anticipates the majority of local plans within the areastructure plan boundary will be submitted as conceptual schemes.
+For brevity, this document uses the term local plan to refer to a conceptual scheme or master site development plan.
+The County anticipates the majority of local plans within the area structure plan boundary will be submitted as conceptual schemes.

 Local plans are developed within the framework provided by an area structure plan.
 Based on this framework, the local plan must demonstrate how development in the local area will retain the integrity of the overall area structure plan planning concept and how development will be connected and integrated with adjacent areas.
 Policy sections in the area structure plan identify the unique requirements that must be addressed in the local plan due to the location and specific development conditions of the area.
-The standard technical requirements of a conceptual scheme, or master site development plan or neighbourhood plan are identified in the Rocky View Municipal Development Plan County Plan (Section 29 and Appendix C) and within the policies of this Plan.
+The standard technical requirements of a conceptual scheme or master site development plan are identified in the Rocky View County Plan Municipal Development Plan (Section 29 and Appendix C).

-Local plan is a term that refers to a conceptual scheme, or master site development plan or neighbourhood plan.
+Local plan is a term that refers to a conceptual scheme or master site development plan.
 A local plan will have unique planning requirements, based on the planning direction provided in the area structure plan.
-Local plans must also address the general requirements for preparing a conceptual scheme, or master site development plan or neighbourhood plan identified in the Municipal Development Plan County Plan (Section 29 and Appendix C) and within the policies of this Plan.
+Local plans must also address the general requirements for preparing a conceptual scheme or master site development plan identified in the County Plan Municipal Development Plan (Section 29 and Appendix C).

-A conceptual scheme is a non-statutory plan, subordinate to an area structure plan, and is statutory when appended to that ASP.
+A conceptual scheme is a non-statutory plan, subordinate to an area structure plan.
 It may be adopted either by bylaw or by a resolution of Council.
 A conceptual scheme is prepared for a smaller area within an area structure plan boundary and must conform to the policies of the area structure plan.
-Conceptual scheme s provide detailed land use direction, subdivision design, and development guidance to Council, Administration, and the public.
+Conceptual scheme provide detailed land use direction, subdivision design, and development guidance to Council, administration, and the public.